 - 1. Graduate of an accredited/registered high school or a recognized equivalency, such as a GED diploma. - 2.
 GPA of 2.5.
 GPA is not rounded.
 2.49 would not be eligible for admission. - 3.
 Chemistry in high school or college with a C or better. - 4.
-Must be eligible to take MAT 110 without a co-requisite. - 5.
-Must be eligible to take ENG 111 without a co-requisite. - 6.
-Applicants must be listed on the North Carolina registry as a Nurse Aide I by May 31, 2021. - 7.
-Nurse Aide I listing must be current at the start of NUR 111 or NUR 101. - 8.
+Applicants must meet the developmental requirements for the general education courses that are part of the plan of study prior to the application cut-off date. - 5.
+Applicants must be listed on the North Carolina registry as a Nurse Aide I one month prior to the start of class. - 6.
+Nurse Aide I listing must be current at the start of NUR 111 or NUR 101. - 7.
 Students are encouraged to maintain their listing on the North Carolina registry as a Nurse Aide I throughout the program.